 Clip may not be representative of the Blu-ray version

-That’s my Taken Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Taken blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Director(s): Pierre Morel